Skip to main content

 Indirect Pathways through Metabolic Recalibration

-The indirect benefits of on the cardiovascular system are mediated through its profound impact on systemic metabolism.
+The indirect benefits of testosterone therapy on the cardiovascular system are mediated through its profound impact on systemic metabolism.
 By improving insulin sensitivity and favorably altering body composition, testosterone mitigates several key drivers of vascular disease.

 • Reduction of Glycation Stress ∞ Improved glycemic control, resulting from enhanced insulin sensitivity, reduces the concentration of glucose in the bloodstream.
 This lowers the rate of advanced glycation end-product (AGE) formation.
 AGEs are harmful compounds that form when sugar molecules attach to proteins, stiffening vascular tissues and promoting inflammation and oxidative stress.